cuiqanalytics/cuiqdata/README.md

 - Direct: No translation layer between you and DuckDB
 - Fast to iterate: Edit SQL, run
 - Minimal overhead: One file = one step
-- Caching: Only the steps you change re-execute

 #### Option B2: TOML + SQL (Advanced Config)